top of page

 Renowned Performance Psychologist and NY Times best selling author

-Jim Loehr is widely recognized as the most successful sports psychologist in the world.
+Jim Loehr was widely recognized as the most successful sports psychologist in the world.
 He has worked with over 200 ATP and WTA Tennis professionals and in golf coached PGA and LPGA world champions.
 At his human performance Institute (HPI) in Lake Nona, FL he has coached corporate executives from Fortune 500 companies, Olympic athletes, Navy Blue Angels, Navy Seal teams, and professional athletes in multiple disciplines.
 As the author of over 16 books, no one has personally influenced more world champions in the field of competitive performance than Jim Loehr.
 "I am thrilled to be part of Lee's Tennis project.
 His voice is original, his creativity is extraordinary and his insights are brilliant.
 His greatest asset is his ability to make the complex completely understandable.
 Lee's approach is a breath of fresh air and he has the support of some of the most accomplished tennis authorities in the sport.
 Lee and I have a close relationship that goes back over 55 years, including my time with the Human Performance Institute at Lake Nona Florida.
 We have always admired each other's work and contributions.
 There are few people who know my work better than Lee.
 I could not be more supportive of Lee and his work." - Jim Loehr

 banner-02.jpg